tidy-finance/website/docs/10_introduction.md

 ```

 ```
-## [1] 0.008493936 0.031390398
+## [1] 0.008497552 0.031388366
 ```

 Note that the *monthly* volatility of the minimum variance portfolio is of the same order of magnitude than the *daily* standard deviation of the individual components.
 Thus, the diversification benefits are tremendous!
 Next we compute the efficient portfolio weights which achieves 3 times the expected return of the minimum variance portfolio.
-If you wonder where the solution $\omega_\text{eff}$ comes from: The efficient portfolio is chosen by an investor who aims to achieve minimum variance *given a minimum desired expected return* $\bar{\mu}$ such that her objective function is to choose $\omega_\text{eff}$ as the solution to
+If you wonder where the solution $\omega_\text{eff}$ comes from: The efficient portfolio is chosen by an investor who aims to achieve minimum variance *given a minimum acceptable expected return* $\bar{\mu}$ such that her objective function is to choose $\omega_\text{eff}$ as the solution to
 $$\arg\min w'\Sigma w \text{ s.t. } w'\iota = 1 \text{ and } \omega'\mu \geq \bar{\mu}.$$
 The code below implements the analytic solution to this optimization problem, we encourage you to verify that it is correct.